 If you don’t think brevity matters, then remember that the attention span of the average adult is less than eight seconds.
 So what’s the sweet spot for email length?
-While it isn’t a one-size-fits-all metric, a recent study by Boomerang found that marketing emails with 125 words or less saw a response rate of around 50% (for reference, that’s well above average).
+While it isn’t a one-size-fits-all metric, a recent study by Boomerang found that marketing emails with 125 words or less saw a response rate of around 50% (that’s well above average).

 Look at this example from Evernote.
 It’s short, sweet and has a clear call to action.
 Readers can digest the message and the CTA in seconds.

 Paypal also does an excellent job of using imagery instead of copy to evoke action.
 For example, this email contains less than 40 words but conveys the simplicity of using Paypal for an easy checkout experience.

 Once you’ve trimmed your content down to size, it’s time to get your readers’ attention.